goschtl/zope/bluebream/website/docs/v1.0/manual/skinning.rst

 widgets, tables etc.  Also you will be required to mix and match user interface components from multiple packages.

-The level of customization of Zope (2 and 3) has been a strong point for years.
-Initially the user interface was customized relying on implicit acquisition, where it was simply a matter of adding an object higher in the object path to customize the user interface.
-Since implicit acquisition is often hard to debug, the CMF introduced the concept of skins, where a skin describes the look and feel of a site.
-Skins could acquire from other skins explicitly.

-In Zope 3 the concept of skins was reconsidered and re-implemented to use the component architecture.
+In BlueBream, the skin concept is implemented to use the Zope component architecture.

 There are two terms associated with skinning named, `layer` and `skin`.
-Before proceeding, it would be better to understand the meaning of these two terms in Zope 3 skinning.
+Before proceeding, it would be better to understand the meaning of these two terms in BlueBream skinning.

 Layers
 ~~~~~~